RavanH/orange-confort-plus/readme.txt

 * Layout: cancel layout, force left-aligned text, number list items, customize links appearance, display a reading mask.
 * Colors: modify foreground and background colors.
 * Behavior: direct access to main content on page load, automatic selection of page clickable elements with a user defined delay, page scrolling on simple user on hover.
+* Toolbar available in French, English, Polish and Spanish, defaulting to the site language.

 = Plugin features =

 * Toolbar and button position can be set on Settings > Reading.
-* Compatible with many Cookie Consent plugins when used in combination with [WP Consent API](https://wordpress.org/plugins/wp-consent-api/)
+* Compatible with many Cookie Consent plugins when via [WP Consent API](https://wordpress.org/plugins/wp-consent-api/).
 * WordPress Multisite compatible.
 * Custom button position with a shortcode.